ray-project/ray/doc/source/ray-core/ray-dashboard.rst

 Ray Status
 ~~~~~~~~~~

-The job page displays the output of the helpful CLI tool ray status, which shows the autoscaler status of the Ray cluster.
+The job page displays the output of the helpful CLI tool ``ray status``, which shows the autoscaler status of the Ray cluster.

 The left page shows the autoscaling status, including pending, active, and failed nodes.
 The right page displays the cluster's demands, which lists demanded resources that cannot be scheduled to the cluster at the moment.
 This page is useful for debugging resource deadlocks or slow scheduling.